deepikaL1313/saucedemo2024/README.md

 Alternatively, you can run the tests directly through your IDE (such as IntelliJ IDEA or Eclipse) by right-clicking the testng.xml file and selecting "Run".

-Note : To view default TestNG reports , Edit the Run/Debug configurations
+Note : To view default TestNG reports , Edit the Run/Debug configurations > Select Output Directory as Project's taget folder > Select Listeners tab > Checkmark Use default reports

 ## Framework Structure